Kreusada/Kreusada-Cogs/docs/cog_staff.rst

 Usage
 -----

-This will allow you to alert staff for conspicuous activity.
+This cog will allow you to alert staff using a command, which will be sent to the specified staff channel.
+Provides additional details such as the last messages in the channel, the date, author, and more.

 .. _staff-commands: